DG 'Rusty' Alderson,

 trade with Native Americans in the Four

-Corners Region (AZ, UT, CO, NM).
+Corners Region (AZ, UT, CO, NM)?

-5. The father’s assassination helped to create
+5. A president's assassination helped

-age 79.
+at age 79.

-6. The question of the day regarding horses
+6. The question of the day in 1877: does a

-led to an invention we enjoy today.
+invention we enjoy today.

 7. No one realized that this new invention